Captain Hammond House

 The Captain Hammond House is a historic house located at 5775 Citrus Avenue in White City, Florida.
-It was built for and served as the home for the retired New England sea captain John Hammond.
+It was built for and served as the home for the retired New England sea captain Robert A Hammond.

 Description and history

 The house itself was completed in 1902 and was built by Danish craftsman in the Frame Vernacular style influenced by Danish architectural styles.
 On February 23, 1990, it was added to the U.S. National Register of Historic Places.